ruuda/blog/posts/2014-08-01-path-tracer.md

   The workaround I used, is to make a the macro return a tuple.
   Also, macros do not capture their environment, and I need to enable the feature from `main.rs`, it does not work on a per-file basis.
 (I think.)
-  Edit: chainging from `[f32]` to `[Vector3]` made this problem obsolete.
-- Dead code warnings are nice, but they seem to be transitive, so now I get three pages of dead code warnings, while really only a few top-level functions are not used (yet).
+  Edit: chainging from `[f32]` to `[Vector3]` made this problem obsolete. o Dead code warnings are nice, but they seem to be transitive, so now I get three pages of dead code warnings, while really only a few top-level functions are not used (yet).
-  The warnings can be disabled with `#![allow(dead_code)]` in `main.rs`.
-- The cryptic error messages are back:
+  The warnings can be disabled with `#![allow(dead_code)]` in `main.rs`. x The cryptic error messages are back:
       error: type `core::iter::Map<'_,&[f32],f32,core::slice::Chunks<'_,f32>>` does not implement any method in scope named `sum`
       error: binary operation `/` cannot be applied to type `core::iter::Map<'_,f32,f32,core::iter::Map<'_,&[f32],f32,core::slice::Chunks<'_,f32>>>`
 ?
 Iterators have no extra layer of indirection like C# has (`IEnumerable.GetEnumerator`).